hroetsc/Seq2VecPep/README.md

 - `batchSize`: As the whole skip-gram corpus would not fit into memory, the model is trained on batches.

 ## file explanation ##
-**src/** contains all scripts that are in the Snakemake pipeline. `report.html` explains their interdependencies as well as the order of execution in the pipeline.
+**src/** contains all scripts that are in the Snakemake pipeline. `report.html`, `FILEGRAPH.pdf` and `DAG.pdf` explain their interdependencies as well as the order of execution in the pipeline.
 All rules are concatenated in the `Snakefile`.
-Software versions and input/output files can be accessed via `environment_lab.yaml` and `features.yml`, respectively.
+Input/output files can be accessed via `features.yml`.
 Hyperparameters are currently stored in `hyperparams.csv`

 **input requirements** The input file (`Seqinput` in `hyperparams.csv` must contain at least two columns: `Accession` and `seqs` which contain the name of a protein/transcript and its sequence, respectively.

-## environment handling ###
-Note: The python scripts (`skip_gram_NN_1.py` and `skip_gram_NN_2.py` are executed in different environments which are specified in the rule's conda argument).